Geodetic Coordinator/Instructor, GIS Training & Research Center (1282)

 1) CV with names and contact information of three professional references and 2) a cover letter describing how your qualifications and experience have prepared you for this position along with a statement of your career goals.

-Priority consideration will be given to applications received by July 12, 2020.
-However, the position will remain open until filled.
+The position will remain open until filled.
 Salary range has been approved from $48,000 to $51,200 annually, commensurate with education and experience.
 Includes a competitive benefits package.
 Offers of employment may be conditional pending successful completion of a background investigation.

 About Idaho State University